gabriwl165/python-web-framework/README.md

 {"key1": "value1", "key2": "value2", "hello": "back"}
 ```

-And our server:
+And our server might look like this:
 ```bash
 Handle: POST /hello_world {'key1': 'value1', 'key2': 'value2'}
 ```

 So, IT WORKS!
-We're sending a
+We're successfully sending a request.
 ```JSON
 POST /hello_world
 {